 Seeing as you can’t sit on somebody’s lap from 6 feet away, the longstanding tradition of Macy’s Santaland is moving online.
 With Macy’s Santaland at Home, now you can recreate the “Santa at the mall” experience of your childhood from your very own computer.
 It might feel different from the mall of your memories, but Santa is exactly the same (isn’t it funny how that happens?).
 These new adaptations set in place due to COVID-19 will make 2020 the first time since 1861 that Santa won’t be ho-ho-hoing at Macy’s, but you can still tell the big man what you want under your tree.

 Cost: Free; no reservations needed

-Mid-to-late December is the time when Dyker Heights—finally!—shines at its brightest.
+Mid-to-late December is the time when Dyker Heights—finally!—gets to shine.
 Every year, the entire neighborhood transforms into a Christmas light spectacular, inflatable Santas and all.
 Almost every house gets into the spirit, but the most merry drive (or walk, if the night is warm) is up Dyker Heights Boulevard from 83rd to 86th Street.
 Head out after sundown, and be prepared to jump on the D train around 9, when the homeowners turn off the lights.
 Since individual homeowners decide whether to light up or not, 2020 might have fewer holiday lights than years past—but the neighborhood is sure to still be in the Christmas spirit.